 Impact Assessment and Mitigation

-Thissubproject will involve the construction of the new 132KV WalanaDGS anda 500mtransmission line, involving an expansion of facilities, both outside and within the existing boundaries WalanaDGS on land presentlybeingoccupied by MEPCO.
+Thissubproject will involve the construction of the new 132KV SanjarpurDGS anda 500mtransmission line, involving an expansion of facilities, both outside and within the existing boundaries SanjarpurDGS on land presentlyoccupied by MEPCO.
 There are few sensitive receivers (SR), including some houses, schools, colleges, factories,which are more than 500 m away from the DGS boundary, and there are no sensitive receivers close to the DGS which could be possibly affected by certain activities of the SP works.
 There are some other sensitive receivers (SR).
-Thetransmission linewill also cross some roads and a road, canal, and could require the removal of some trees, but there are no other sensitive receivers on its route, which could be affected by the works.
+The500 m transmission linewill cross from the agricultural land and there could require the removal of only 10 No of small trees, but there are no other sensitive receivers on its route, which could be affected by the works.

 The location and scale of the works are very important in predicting the environmental impacts.
 Therefore, it is essential that a proper analysis is carried out during the subproject planning period.
 This process of impact prediction is the core of the IEE process and it is critical that the recommendations and mitigation measures are carried out according to, and with reference to the conditions on the ground in the affected areas in the spirit of the environmental assessments process.
 In this section the potential environmental impacts are reviewed.
 Where impacts are significant enough to exceed accepted environmental standards, mitigation is proposed in order to reduce residual impact to acceptable levels.
 In this regard, the impact prediction plays a vital role as these predictions are used for developing mitigation measures and any alternative options, if appropriate.
 When the detailed designs are completed the impacts and mitigation measures will need to be further reviewed to take account of how the contracts are set up and in the light of any fine tuning of the subproject proposals.